Whether you're just starting a SaaS business or you're a veteran product manager, getting feedback from users is a top priority.

 Of course, you shouldn't use customer satisfaction surveys when it's still too early and they haven't had enough time to engage with your product.
 The results will be good if you end up with 40% or more of “very disappointed” users.

 If you are doubting about adding different new features for your product or service, you can always ask how customers feel about them.
-If you have a specific agreement for your users, you'll be leaving behind assumptions on what they are expecting or what they want.
+This way, you can gather valuable feedback from early users and avoid building something people don't want.

 Methodology